dmytri/node-operetta/README.md

  $ nurl -I --insecure https://topsyturvey.onion/mikado.mkv

-In the example above, the program nget has three arguments, two of which are options.
+In the example above, the program nurl has three arguments, two of which are options.
 Options are arguments that are one letter long and start with a dash (-), these are "short options," or many letters long and start with a double dash (--) (long option), these are long options.
 Arguments that are not options